 Why Feed Banana Peels to Staghorns?

-Feeding banana peels to staghorns and other ferns is not an old wives tale – there is are valid reasons why many people use this DIY fertiliser!
+Feeding banana peels to staghorns and other ferns is not an old wives tale.
+There are valid reasons why many people use this DIY fertiliser!

 Staghorn and elkhorn ferns are epiphytic perennials or “air” plants.
 Because they don’t make contact with the soil, they get their nutrition substantially from the air.
 Quite an amazing concept!
 Bananas contain a relatively high level of potassium that helps displace sodium that can be harmful to salt-sensitive staghorns and they have many other benefits too.

-Ways to Use Bananas as a Plant Food Supplement:
+4 Ways to Use Bananas as a Plant Food Supplement

 - Banana Water: Soak a fresh banana peel in water for a day or two – then use the water with the leached nutrients in it to water your staghorn (or other plants).
 Don’t let the peel go to waste though!